Tayomide/hci-production-problems/pp-03/readme.md

    Looking at the website I immediately saw a lot that was wrong with it without needing the HCI guidelines.
 After checking the HCI guidelines I found out it focuses more on the users experience and not redundant data hence I took some things out before applying the IOS HCI guidelines.
 BElow are the following data that was removed or updated:

-   I removed the login section as there is already a login page dedicated for login
+   I removed the login section as there is already a login page dedicated for login I removed the address section as the user has to go to the museum and not the museum coming to the user.
+Asking for address felt like taking advantage of the users ignorance on the importance of the data in creating an account.

 1. Photographs of sketches of your new design, from your sketchbook, or digital sketches
 2. An explanation of three different points of guidance from your chosen guidelines (point to the